VAD-GS: Visibility-Aware Densification for 3D Gaussian Splatting in Dynamic Urban Scenes: Related Work

 \subsection{Novel View Synthesis}

-NVS aims to generate photorealistic images of objects or scenes from previously unseen viewpoints, without the explicit modeling of 3D geometry or illumination.
+NVS aims to generate photorealistic images of objects or scenes from previously unseen viewpoints, without explicitly modeling 3D simulation assets or lighting maps.
 NeRF \cite{mildenhall2021nerf}, a pioneering work in this field, represents 3D scenes as learnable volumetric density fields, parameterized by a large multi-layer perceptron (MLP).
 Subsequent studies have primarily focused on improving both rendering quality and computational efficiency.
 For example, Instant-NGP \cite{instant-ngp} introduces a multi-resolution hash encoding scheme that adaptively allocates higher representational capacity to geometrically complex regions, thereby significantly improving rendering efficiency.
 Mip-NeRF \cite{barron2021mip} improves point sampling in ray marching to mitigate aliasing artifacts caused by resolution mismatches, while its extension Mip-NeRF 360 \cite{mipnerf360} further adapts the approach to handle unbounded scenes.
-However, the substantial computational cost of volume rendering remains a major barrier to the practical deployment of NeRF models in real-world applications.
+However, the computational cost of volume rendering remains a major barrier to the practical deployment of NeRF models in real-world applications.